 - Custom Search Engines: Google Analytics recognizes several search engines automatically.
-Specific search engines that you want to count as organic traffic are now managed in the Google Analytics Universal Analytics console.
+Now you can manage specific search engines that you want to count as organic traffic in the Google Analytics Universal Analytics console.

-- Referral Exclusions: if you want to exclude specific traffic sources (example - internal traffic), you can set referral exclusions in the analytics.js tracking code.
+- Referral Exclusions: if you want to exclude specific traffic sources (internal traffic), you can set referral exclusions in the analytics.js tracking code.

-This isn't a complete list, but illustrates the differences between the two.
+This is not a complete list but illustrates the differences between the two.

-iModules can add Google Analytics to your site in two different ways.
+Encompass can add Google Analytics to your site in two different ways.
 One option is for us to add it via the Site Map.
 This is an ideal option if you need different Google Analytics for different sub-sites and share a template.
-The second option is to have us add it in the template files, which makes it global across any sub-sites using the template.
+The second option is to add it in the template files, making it global across any sub-sites using the template.
 This may be a more appropriate option for advanced or customized Google Analytics installations.

-iModules Customer Support can add the source code to your site and verify that the source code is in place.
-If metrics or information aren't populating in your Google Analytics dashboard, you will want to utilize the help resources listed below.
+Encompass Customer Support can add the source code to your site and verify that the source code is in place.
+If metrics or information are not populating in your Google Analytics dashboard, you will want to utilize the help resources listed below.